 On Monday 9 September 2019 we launched a pilot project in support of Clackmannanshire & Stirling Health and Social Care Partnership's TEC (Technology Enabled Care) Service (formerly known as MECS).

-Operating 24/7 our team make themselves available to support the official service by responding to falls by elderly TEC Service users in homes, as well as silent calls and welfare visits.
+Operating from 6.00 pm - 8.00 am Monday - Friday as well as 24/7 cover at weekends our team make themselves available to support the official service by responding to falls by elderly TEC Service users in homes, as well as silent calls and welfare visits.

 The TEC Service has also proved its worth with us responding quickly to a small number of fallers who have sustained potentially life threatening injuries that we have been able to treat whilst awaiting the attendance of the Scottish Ambulance Service.